-Nonetheless, this nonlinear stress model, which incorporates air-flow separation effects, can qualitatively reproduce the observed features of the drag coefficient at low and high wind speeds.
-These results, to the best of our knowledge, are the first, which explicitly includes air-flow separation, and reproduce the complete saturation of the drag coefficient at high wind speeds for field scale fetches.
-We note however, that the effect of sea spray may also need to be considered at higher wind speeds as recent studies have predicted a significant momentum exchange due to spray (e.g. Andreas, 2004; Makin, 2005; Barenblatt et al., 2005).
-In fact, if sea spray generation is also a function of wave slope, its contribution to the air-sea momentum flux may in fact further reduce the predicted drag coefficient past $40 ms^{-1}$ and further improve the agreement between predicted and observed drag at high wind speeds (figure 1 and figure 4).
+Nonetheless, this nonlinear stress model, which includes refinements based on recent measurements, can qualitatively reproduce the observed features of the drag coefficient at low and high wind speeds.
+The air-flow separation effects are modelled primarily through the reduction of the viscous stress within separation zones similar to the model in KM07.
+These results, to the best of our knowledge, are the first that explicitly includes air-flow separation, and reproduces the saturation of the drag coefficient at high wind speeds for field-scale fetches.
+From this model, air-flow separation does not seem to account for the decrease in drag coefficient seen in Powell et al. (2003) and more recently in Black et al. (2007).
+We note, however, that the effect of sea spray may also need to be considered at higher wind speeds as recent studies have predicted a significant momentum exchange due to spray (e.g. Andreas 2004; Barenblatt et al. 2005; Makin 2005).
+In fact, if sea-spray generation is also a function of wave slope, its contribution to the air-sea momentum flux may in fact further reduce the predicted drag coefficient above 40 m s-1 and further improve the agreement between predicted and observed drag at high wind speeds (Figs. 1 and 4).
 This is the subject of current work and will be reported in subsequent publications.
-Our results indicate that air-flow separation over ocean waves and the accompanying effects and feedbacks on the multiple stress components may account for a significant portion of the physics that drive the observed trends.
-Finally, the model results suggest that air-flow separation on a range of scales eventually causes a complete saturation of the drag coefficient regardless of the fetch.
+Our results indicate that air-flow separation over ocean waves and the accompanying effects and feedbacks on the multiple stress components may account for much of the observed trends.
+Finally, the model results suggest that air-flow separation on a range of scales eventually causes a saturation of the drag coefficient regardless of the fetch.

-Acknowledgements

-We are grateful for the assistance of Tanos 'Tony' Elfouhaily in resolving the wave spectrum model and sincerely regret his untimely passing.
+Acknowledgements We are grateful for the assistance of Tanos 'Tony' Elfouhaily in resolving the wave spectrum model and sincerely regret his untimely passing.
 We would also like to thank Vladimir Makin for his helpful suggestions and providing the data from KM07.
-We also would like to thank Mark Donelan, Mark Powell and Tobias Kukulka for providing their data for comparison with the model.
+We also would like to thank Mark Donelan, Mark

+Powell and Tobias Kukulka for providing their data for comparison with the model.
 This work was supported by ONR grant (N00014-05-1-0609) to Veron.